Nutrition calendar for Lent by day: what is possible, what is not. What can you eat in the last week of fasting?

 Wednesday

-Many believers are concerned about the question: how many times a day can you eat in the 1st week of fasting.
+Many believers are concerned about the question: how many times a day can you eat in the 1st week of fasting?

-• For breakfast on the third day of the first week of Great Lent, we recommend preparing a drink in the form of an infusion or with bread flavored with honey.
+• For breakfast on the third day of the first week of Lent, we recommend preparing a drink in the form of an infusion or with bread flavored with honey.

 Thursday

-candied dates
+Candied dates

 Friday

-Friday is the day of the crucifixion of Christ.
+Friday is the day of Christ's crucifixion.

 Saturday